 Artist Bio

-Rahaghi has exhibited in Iran and Canada, including several group shows at the Iranian Academy of Arts, Sheis Gallery, White Line Gallery, and, more recently, at Eastern Edge Gallery, Cupids Legacy Centre, and the Art and Culture Centre in St. John’s, NL.
-She has also collaborated on public sculpture projects in Tehran.
-She has worked professionally as a puppeteer, puppet maker, and art educator for over nine years.
+Rahaghi has exhibited her work in Iran and Canada, including group exhibitions at the Iranian Academy of Arts, Sheis Gallery, White Line Gallery, Eastern Edge Gallery, Cupids Legacy Centre, and the Art and Culture Centre in St. John's.
+She has collaborated on public sculpture projects in Tehran and worked professionally as a puppeteer, puppet maker, and art educator for over fifteen years.
+Her work bridges Iranian compositional traditions with contemporary approaches to displacement, collective memory, and the politics of bodily presence.